keeferrourke/gassist-disabler/README.md

 ## But why would you do this?
 Google Assistant somewhat sucks, and lacks a lot of features that Google Now on Tap had.
-This features include OCR, and other screen capture features that made it useful.
+These features include OCR, and other screen capture features that made searching screen content easier, as well as the ability to do things without yelling at your phone.

 ## Warnings
 This module does the exact opposite of what [Google Assistant Enabler](https://github.com/Magisk-Modules-Repo/Google_Assistant_Enabler) does.
 They are not compatible.